BradleyParkerDev/drizzle-setup/README.md

 - Migrations & schema generation
 - Database connections (single DB configuration for local or Neon)
 - Type-safe SQL queries with PostgreSQL

-## Branch Notes

-The `transpiled-js` branch runs the same scripts as `main`, but it builds TypeScript into JavaScript first and then runs the compiled JS.
-It uses `NodeNext` as the TypeScript module target (instead of `commonjs`).

 ## Features